 Also, SATA II delivers up to 300MBps while the last major revision (SATA III) can deliver up to 600MBps.
 There have been several minor sub-revision, the most recent version allows speed transfer up to a maximum of 1969 MBps.

-5. Storage Upgradability: There are multiple SATA controllers on computer motherboards. you will find about 4-8 slots on some computers based on their size.
+There are multiple SATA controllers on computer motherboards. you will find about 4-8 slots on some computers based on their size.

-As a result of the multiple ports you can upgrade the computer’s storage by adding more drives to the SATA ports as needed.
+As a result of the multiple ports you can upgrade the computer’s storage by adding more drives to the SATA ports as needed

-Cons Of SATA Hard Drive
+Limitations of SATA Hard Drive

-1. Slower than NVMe: SATA drives are slower than other forms of storage interfaces such as NVMe.
+SATA drives are slower than other forms of storage interfaces such as NVMe.
 This implies that if you buy a laptop with SATA HDD, its storage performance will be slightly slower than a laptop with an NVMe HDD.

-2. Lower bandwidth than NVMe: SATA drives have lower bandwidth than even the early standard of NVMe drives.
+SATA drives have lower bandwidth than even the early standard of NVMe drives.
 The bandwidth of a device affects its speed.

 So, like my previous point, it is better to buy a laptop with an NVMe hard rather than a SATA hard drive.

-3. Multiple cables can lead to clutter: Every SATA drive connects to individual ports on the motherboard.
+Every SATA drive connects to individual ports on the motherboard.
 Hence, SATA connections require multiple cables.

 This could result in disorganized clutter of cables, especially in workstations where multiple storage devices connect to the computer.
 Having said that, this will not be a problem for you as a user.